Platanus occidentalis aka American Sycamore

 American Sycamore, Sycamore, Tulip Poplar

-How to care for American Sycamore
+How difficult is it to take care of American Sycamore

 If you're an experienced gardener looking to push your limits, American Sycamore will provide you with a rewarding and challenging experience.